 Cloud computing cannot alone meet these demands for faster-responding data.

 The future of Cloud Storage lies in moving the data and computing closer to the users.
 Known as Edge Computing, which literally means moving the cloud drives to the edge of the network instead of in faraway cloud space.
-Edge Computing works on the premise of delivering the data to a computing device nearer to the user, becoming a mini data center, resulting in a response in real time.
+Edge Computing works on the premise of delivering the data to a computing device nearer to the user, becoming a mini data center, resulting in a response in real-time.

-Storage of data on Edge platforms will reduce the costs, as businesses will pay only for the data that is downloaded and analysed and not for the entire data.
+Storage of data on Edge platforms will reduce the costs, as businesses will pay only for the data that is downloaded and analyzed and not for the entire data.
 This will also address the privacy and security concerns in cases of transfer of data, which is personal like a person s location, or health data.

 Edge computing also has an advantage of alternativity of devices i.e. if one device accidentally fails, other associated devices will remain functional.